bratta/FinSupports.spoon/README.md

 Builds "fin style" supports for Chitubox on OS X, which are a line of supports connected together, suitable for delicate geometries like dice.

+You can see an example of this tool in action [in this video](https://www.youtube.com/watch?v=NAngUwXRQF8)

 ## Usage
 You will need to install [Hammerspoon](https://www.hammerspoon.org/) for OS X.